akshaysharmainc/attendee_checkin/README.md

 ### Basic Operations

 1. **Search**: Type a few letters to find attendees by name or company
-   - Results appear as you type (debounced search)
+   - Results appear as you type (debounced search with 300ms delay)
    - Shows all attendees by default when search is empty
+   - Search results are limited to top 20 matches

 2. **Check-in**: Click the checkbox to mark attendance
    - Card color updates instantly (optimistic UI)